pranjalpokharel7/pranjalpokharel7.github.io/content/posts/valentine-playlist-2021.md

 date: 2021-02-13T16:40:18+05:45
 draft: false
 tags: ["japanese-music"]
-description: "13 Songs (Lucky Number!)
-For The Day"
+description: "13 Songs For The Day"
 ---

 Keeping things short, here's the link to the playlist of some romantic (feel good) Japanese songs that I usually have on loop, Valentine's day or not: